-How can I decrease the total provisioned storage size of my Amazon RDS DB instance?
+How do I reduce the storage size and cost of my Amazon RDS DB instance?

 0

-I want to decrease the total allocated storage size of my Amazon Relational Database Service (Amazon RDS) DB instance.
-How can I do this?
+I want to reduce the storage size and cost of my Amazon Relational Database Service (Amazon RDS) DB instance.

 Short description

 • Use the database engine's native dump and restore method.
-This method causes some downtime.
+This method causes downtime.

 • Use AWS Database Migration Service (AWS DMS) for minimal downtime.